Tertuis Simmers: Provincial government

 On 21 August 2021, Simmers was elected as the interim deputy provincial leader of the Democratic Alliance in the Western Cape, defeating his only opponent for the position, Breede Valley Mayor Antoinette Steyn.
 His election came after the role of deputy leader became vacant when Fritz resigned after his election as interim provincial leader following Madikizela's resignation.
 At the age of 38, he became the youngest ever deputy provincial leader of the party in the Western Cape.

 In January 2022, interim DA provincial leader Albert Fritz stepped aside from the position amid a sexual misconduct scandal.
 Simmers was appointed as the acting provincial leader for the time being.
 Fritz officially resigned from the position and the DA on 1 March 2022 after an independent report found sufficient evidence of sexual misconduct.
 On 18 April 2022, the DA announced that Simmers was the only candidate nominated for interim provincial leader ahead of the party's provincial council meeting on 7 May 2022.

 On 22 April 2022, Winde carried out a major reshuffle of his provincial cabinet and appointed Simmers as the Provincial Minister for the newly established Infrastructure portfolio.
 On 7 May 2022, Simmers was elected unopposed as the DA interim provincial leader.

+At the DA's provincial conference on 11 November 2023, Simmers was elected DA provincial leader for a full term, having defeated former provincial leader Bonginkosi Madikizela.

+After Alan Winde was re-elected for a second term as premier on 13 June 2024, he announced his provincial cabinet for the new administration which saw Simmers remain as Provincial Minister of Infrastructure.